cwida/teseo/README.md

 3. `void (*) (uint64_t destination, double weight)`: receive both the destination and the weight of an edge, the iterator will fetch all edges associated to the vertex;
 4. `void (*) (uint64_t destination)`: receive only the destination of an edge, the iterator will fetch all edges associated to the vertex.

-The return value of the callback can be used to stop the iterator before exhausting all edges associated to a vertex.
-A callback is issued with the method `Iterator::edges(uint64_t vertex, bool logical, Callback&& cb)`.
+The return value of the callback can be used to stop the iterator (`return false`) before exhausting all edges associated to a vertex.
+A callback is registered with the method `Iterator::edges(uint64_t vertex, bool logical, Callback&& cb)`.

-Note that before terminating a transaction, both read-write or read-only, an iterator must be first either explicitly closed, by invoking the method `Iterator::close()`, or implicitly closed, by leaving the variable go out of scope and let the destructor close the iterator.
+Note that, before terminating a transaction, whether read-write or read-only, all created iterators must be first either explicitly closed, by invoking the method `Iterator::close()`, or implicitly closed, by leaving the variable go out of scope and let the destructor close the iterator.

 The following example implements a sequential BFS starting from the vertex 10: